 Frequently Asked Questions

 AFROTC stands for the Air Force Reserve Officer Training Corps.
-It is a program that trains college students to become officers/leaders in the Air Force while attending college full time.
+It is a program that trains college students to become officers/leaders in the Air Force or Space Force while attending college full time.

 Normally, undergraduate students must have at least three or more years remaining in their undergraduate studies to participate in Air Force ROTC.
 If you are a second-semester freshman, a sophomore or otherwise have at least three years remaining in your undergraduate studies, you are likely able to join the ROTC program.